Thank you for helping us shape Langley City's Tree Management Bylaw.

 - wildlife habitat

-We want to hear your feedback on how you would like trees managed.
-There are a few ways you can provide your input:
+We asked for feedback on how you would like trees managed.
+Here's how:

 - In-person: tree bylaw open house – Monday, June 16, 2025